iwarner/CodeBlender-Middleman/source/localizable/docs/sugar-crm.md

 ## Email Configuration

-Sugar CRM requires an email solution to send and also recieve email into the system
+Sugar CRM requires an email solution to send and also receive email into the system

-Gmail can be used as an SMTP gateway or one can be setup on the server.
+Gmail can be used as an SMTP gateway or one can be set up on the server.

 [Mail Server](https://help.ubuntu.com/community/MailServer)
 [Postfic](https://help.ubuntu.com/community/Postfix) is the mail transport engine of choice for Ubuntu

-To edit confiiguration
+To edit configuration

     $ sudo nano /etc/postfix/main.cf